The Best Alternative to Media Services

-While Worker’s Comp rates depend on the state you’re shooting in, Wrapbook is tailored to productions operating with medium to low budgets so you can stop worrying about paperwork and get back to creating.
+As with any production, Worker’s Comp rates depend on the state you’re shooting in.
+Wrapbook is tailored to productions operating with medium to low budgets so you can stop worrying about paperwork and get back to creating.

 The last thing a crew member wants to do after a long shoot is search for a time card template online.
 The last thing a producer wants to do is sift through email chains of timecards to approve them.

-To eliminate this headache, Media Services offers ShowBiz TimeCards software, free for all of their clients.
-However, you’ll find yourself consistently re-entering information, since onboarding crew and running payroll are treated as two separate entities – despite the fact that they share essential information.
+To eliminate this headache, Media Services offers TiM Digital Onboarding in addition to their payroll services.
+However, you might find yourself re-entering information, since onboarding crew and running payroll are treated as two separate entities – despite the fact that they share essential information.

 Wrapbook automatically collects onboarding forms from your crew and actors when they join your production – all on the app.
 It then uses that same information when applicable crew members submit their time cards directly into their phones.

-With Wrapbook’s direct deposit feature, you can onboard and pay crew in the same hour, versus Media Services Payroll’s lengthy and redundant set up time.
+With Wrapbook’s direct deposit feature, you can onboard and pay crew in the same hour, versus Media Services Payroll’s lengthy set up time.

-Wrapbook is calibrated so you’re always up to date with every union regulation, keeping your production 100% compliant.
+Both Wrapbook and Media Services Payroll are calibrated so you’re always up to date with every union regulation, keeping your production 100% compliant.

 When onboarding crew, all you need to do is flag your crew members’ respective guilds.
 And when you run payroll, the Wrapbook app will automatically use this information to calculate pension and health in their payroll preview.